 The campus has seen huge and exciting investment in the past few years, the centrepiece of which is The Forum, the academic and social heart on campus.
-With gorgeous grounds, three libraries (including one on St Luke’s Campus), a cinema museum, an on-site theatre, a campus cinema, a range of technology-rich learning spaces, a new £1.2 Digital Humanities Lab, state-of-the-art sports facilities, a bookshop, two banks (NatWest and Santander), a Print Room, and an eclectic range of places to eat, drink, shop, study and socialise, you have all you need!
+With gorgeous grounds, three libraries (including one on St Luke’s Campus), a cinema museum, an on-site theatre, a campus cinema, a range of technology-rich learning spaces, a new £1.2 Digital Humanities Lab, state-of-the-art sports facilities, a bookshop, a bank (Santander), a Print Room, and an eclectic range of places to eat, drink, shop, study and socialise, you have all you need!

 As a student in the College of Humanities, there are a number of different buildings you may be based in, depending on what you study.
 These may affect which halls you choose to live in, so it's good to know in advance!

 If you want to see where the buildings are based, check out our Streatham Campus map.
 You can also explore our main buildings through virtual tours of Streatham Campus.
 We are based primarily in the Queen's Building and the Amory Building.
 Archaeology is based in the Laver Building, while Drama divide their time between Thornlea and Roborough Studios.
 If you are able to visit us, the best way to familiarise yourself with our buildings is to come along to an Offer-Holder Visit Day.

 Cinema fans are well catered for on the Streatham Campus, as it has its very own film museum, The Bill Douglas Cinema Museum.
 This unique and exciting facility contains one of the largest collections of material relating to cinema and the moving image in Britain, featuring over 75,000 items, such as magic lanterns, from the Classic Hollywood period to the present day.